sergelogvinov/sergelogvinov.github.io/articles/proxmox/proxmox-kexec.md

 # Reinstall the server with Debian
 - hosts: all
   vars:
+    # add a new entry to the GRUB menu with the Debian net installer.
+It will also download the netboot kernel and initrd to the server. (default: false)
     debian_grub: true
+    # use kexec to reboot the server directly into the new kernel and initrd, without a full hardware reboot. (default: false)
     debian_kexec: true
+    # rebuild the initrd, including the current network configuration and the custom preseed file to ensure proper booting and installation. (optional)
     debian_rebuild_initrd: true

+    # Name or URL of the preseed file
+    debian_preseed: proxmox.cfg

+    # root password that will be used during the installation.
     debian_preseed_password: "password"
+    # ssh key that will be added for root user.
     debian_sshkey: "ssh-rsa AAAA"

-    debian_preseed: proxmox.cfg
   roles:
     - ansible-role-debian-boot
 ```

-- `debian_grub` - Ansible will add a new entry to the GRUB menu with the Debian net installer.
-It will also download the netboot kernel and initrd to the server.
-- `debian_kexec` - Ansible will use kexec to reboot the server directly into the new kernel and initrd, without a full hardware reboot.
-- `debian_rebuild_initrd` - Ansible will rebuild the initrd, including the current network configuration and the custom preseed file to ensure proper booting and installation.
-- `debian_preseed` - This defines the name of the preseed file.
-Predefined preseed files can be found in the project ([proxmox.cfg](https://github.com/sergelogvinov/ansible-role-debian-boot/blob/main/files/bookworm/proxmox.cfg), [proxmox-lvm.cfg](https://github.com/sergelogvinov/ansible-role-debian-boot/blob/main/files/bookworm/proxmox-lvm.cfg)).
-- `debian_preseed_password` - The root password that will be used during the installation.
-- `debian_sshkey` - The SSH key that will be added for root user access.
+Predefined __preseed files__ can be found here [proxmox.cfg](https://github.com/sergelogvinov/ansible-role-debian-boot/blob/main/files/bookworm/proxmox.cfg), [proxmox-lvm.cfg](https://github.com/sergelogvinov/ansible-role-debian-boot/blob/main/files/bookworm/proxmox-lvm.cfg).

 The Ansible playbook configures the Debian net installer with the preseed file and the necessary boot arguments.
 Specifically, it will: